Zinc

 It is also possible to increase zinc intake through dietary sources such as red meat, poultry, seafood, nuts, seeds, and legumes.
 A balanced diet rich in zinc and other nutrients essential for collagen synthesis can help support overall health in individuals with cEDS.

-By ensuring adequate zinc intake, individuals with cEDS can potentially support collagen production and improve the integrity of their connective tissues, leading to better management of the condition.
+By ensuring adequate zinc intake, individuals with cEDS can potentially support collagen production and improve the integrity of their connective tissues, contributing to better management of the condition.

 Supplements for cEDS